bh-projects/TI-BH-EDU-board-kit/README.md

 <center><img src="./pic.jpg" width =50%></center>

-*(Note) This kit does not inlcude TI lunchapad in the picture.
-It was shown just for reference.*
+*(Note) This kit does not inlcude TI lunchapad baords as is in the picture.
+A TI lunchpad was shown just for reference to show how it is to be mounted.*
  <br />
 <br />